DNSCrypt/dnscrypt-resolvers/v2/public-resolvers.md

 ## dns.sb

-Non-logging, no clientsubnet, DNSSEC-enabled DoH server by https://xtom.com/ Using Cloudflare as a frontend.
+No clientsubnet, DNSSEC-enabled DoH server by https://xtom.com/ Using Cloudflare as a frontend.

 https://dns.sb